-Zac, who his mum describes as “a very touchy feely boy who loves a good snuggle”, was diagnosed with Autism and global development delay just before his third birthday, and is non-verbal.
+Zac, from Long Eaton, who his mum describes as “a very affectionate, mischievous little boy who is always smiling” was diagnosed with Autism and Global Development Delay (GDD) just before his third birthday.

 “Zac’s older sister, Lottie, is only seven and doesn’t really understand why he acts out.
 So trying to keep everyone happy can be hard work.

 “We first discovered the calming effect of a bubble wall on a holiday in Tenerife a few years ago.
 He was absolutely mesmerised by a wall of bubble tubes in a restaurant.
 It had such a soothing effect on him.”

 Bubble tubes and bubble walls have been found to help those affected by Autism who have difficulty with sensory processing and struggle to tune out unnecessary sensory input.
 With its bright light source, sound of the bubbles, or even the feel of gentle vibrations, a bubble tube or wall can help to provide focus and offers a soothing effect.

 “When the bubble wall arrived Zac was beside himself with excitement.
 He was jumping up and down!